planeasy-webgis/planeasy-crowdsourcing-framework/docs/PRIVACY_GUIDELINES.md

 ---

 ## 💡 2.
-Why PlanEasy Collects Data
+Why the PlanEasy Crowdsourcing System Collects Data

 The information you share through the **PlanEasy Crowdsourcing System** helps researchers and public institutions
 design **better, safer, and more sustainable urban environments**.
-Your contributions make it possible to connect everyday experience with real urban decision-making.
+Your contributions make it possible to connect everyday experiences with real urban decision-making.

-The data collected through PlanEasy are used to:
+The data collected through the PlanEasy Crowdsourcing System are used to:

 - understand how people move and perceive their city,
 - evaluate the quality, safety, and accessibility of streets and public spaces,